SpaceX IPO: How It Could Hit Your Pension

 Here is a thought experiment that shows how absurd this is.
 Imagine you start a company and issue one billion shares.
 You then find someone on the street and sell them a single share for one pound - just one transaction.
 Congratulations: your company is now technically "worth" one billion pounds, and you are worth 999,999,999 of it.
 Someone actually did this on YouTube, and the result is both hilarious and unsettling - because it is shockingly close to what SpaceX is planning to do at a much larger scale.

-Of course, SpaceX is a real business with real revenue.
-But the principle is the same: when you control the supply of tradeable shares, you control the price.
-And when you control the price, you control the "valuation" of everything you have not sold.
+The structural point still applies, but it lands harder: when you control the supply of tradeable shares, you control the price.
+And when the underlying business is losing $4.9 billion a year, the "valuation" you set is even more clearly a function of the listing design rather than the business fundamentals.
 This is not speculation in the traditional sense.
 It is structural.
 The listing design itself limits the market's ability to price the company properly.

 The Rule Changes: Nasdaq and S&P Are Rolling Out the Red Carpet